OICR/softeng-blog/_posts/francois_gerthoffert/2016-12-09-Adding-Support-For-Multiple-Authors-in-Jekyll.md

 ## Conclusion

 This implementation is neither fancy nor optimized but is a simple and easy way of achieving our goal.
-Jekyll being statically built the actual logic does not necessarily need to be optimized considering that the only impact will be on build time which, for a blog, is not a critical component.
+Jekyll being statically built, the actual logic does not necessarily need to be optimized.
+Considering that the only impact will be on build time which, for a blog, is not a critical component.